 - Grade Point Average (GPA) of 3.0 or above on a 4.0 system (or comparable GPA)

 - Preference may be given to candidates from underrepresented cultural, ethnic, or socioeconomic backgrounds

 APPLICATIONS FOR 2017 ARE CURRENTLY CLOSED.
 LINKS BELOW ARE UNAVAILABLE, PLEASE CHECK AGAIN FOR NEXT YEAR'S INTERNSHIPS IN JANUARY 2018.

 1) Determine your top 3 divisions/areas of interest from this list.

 3) Request two Letters of Reference.
 Access your explanatory letter to give to references HERE.

 Application, official transcripts, and Letters of Reference are due and must be postmarked by March 17, 2017.
-Application can be submitted online.
+Applications received after Midnight CST on March 17th will not be accepted.
+Applications can be submitted online.
 Send official transcripts and Letters of Reference to Diversity Internship Program, Texas Historical Commission, PO Box 12276, Austin, Texas 78711.

 If selected, interviews for prospective Diversity Interns will be held between April 17th and April 21st, 2017.